marcusdoverhed/Task2/README.md

 # Task2
-I will write the worlds most premium program that can and will save the human kind
+On second thought, I will make a small calculation program that can do simple add commands